 The Arc de Triomphe is intended to showcase French history.
 Some of the most important military leaders, victories, and battles in the rich history of France are engraved on its surface.
 You can see Triumphal Arch on the Seine River Cruise.
 Don’t miss it!

 4. Palace of Versailles (Versailles Palace)

 The next place you need to tour during your vacation in Paris is Versailles Palace.
 This place is known for the largest palace in the world and the most beautiful gardens in France (and one of the most magnificent gardens in the world) filled with fountains, statues, walking paths, flowers, and tree allées.

-Palace of Versailles was the residence of famous King Louis XIV.
+The Palace of Versailles was the residence of the famous King Louis XIV.
 Today, it is a popular tourist attraction that brings a huge number of visitors to this place.
 Join them and explore this awesome place!